Welcome to our third annual mapmaking contest!

 A. All students who attend Bay Area K-12 institutions, as well as college students enrolled at Bay Area based institutions (community college, university) are all eligible.

-K-5 students, need help getting started?
+K-8 students, need help getting started?

-Click, print & color this:
+Click, read the directions, print & color this:

 Entries that do not comply with the contest rules and submission requirements will be disqualified.
 Non-winning entrants will not be individually notified of the results.
 Only one UC Berkeley Earth Sciences & Map Library Mapmaking Contest entry per student per year will be accepted.
 The decisions of the UC Berkeley Earth Sciences & Map Library and the Judges are final.
 Relatives of judges are not eligible.
 The UC Berkeley Earth Sciences & Map Library has the right to use the first name and school of any UC Berkeley Earth Sciences & Map Library Mapmaking Contest participant, without compensation to administer and promote the Contest, and retains ownership of all entries and may copy, modify, distribute and publicly display them.